cms-dev/cms/README.md

 which can be found already packaged at <http://cms-dev.github.io/>.**

-This git repository, which contains the development version in its master branch, is intended for developers and everyone interested in contributing or just curious to see how the code works and wanting to hack on it.
+This git repository, which contains the development version in its main branch, is intended for developers and everyone interested in contributing or just curious to see how the code works and wanting to hack on it.